| | |

 HOW TO ROLL OUT CHILLED COOKIE DOUGH DISK

-When making the dough, make sure to use room-temperature butter.
-If the butter is too soft, your dough will be softer than normal and this yields to spreading during baking.
+• Make sure to use room-temperature butter.
+If the butter is too soft, your dough will be very sticky, which can cause it to spread during baking.

-Omit the baking powder or use a lesser amount.
+• Omit the baking powder or use less.

-Use parchment over or perforated mats (They help significantly reduce the spreading of cut-out cookies, and baked cookies have sharp edges)
+• Use perforated mats.
+They help significantly reduce the spreading of cut-out cookies, and baked cookies have sharp edges.

 Use a light-colored baking sheet to avoid excessive browning.